dankreiger/floppy-scripts/README.md

 - finish script for styled-components
 - make it compatible with npm too

+### Nice to haves, but probably not necessary since VS Code has snippets for these
+- action generators
+- action test generators
+- reducer generators
+- reducer test generators
+- component test generators

 ### TODO for real:

 - make a real version of this maybe (with options for TS or JS)